14 Strange and Little-Known Psychological Disorders

 It seems to be a severe case of culture shock, leading to physical and emotional symptoms of anxiety, including loss of reality, delusions, hallucinations, and more.

-Of the six million Japanese tourists who visit Paris every year, only about 20 are affected.
-Suspected triggers may be idealization, the language barrier, physical and mental fatigue, and confrontation with radically different cultural habits.
+Of the six million Japanese tourists who visit Paris every year, only about 20 suffer from it.
+Suspected triggers may be idealization, the language barrier, physical and mental fatigue, and also confrontation with radically different cultural habits.

-The person who suffers from this episode unexpectedly and perplexedly wanders from place to place without being aware of their identity and the reason that led them there.
-Generally these episodes are precipitated by suffering, a strong period of emotional and physical stress, the ingestion of psychotic drugs, certain medical conditions…
+The people who suffer from this unexpectedly and perplexedly wander from place to place without being aware of their identity and the reason that led them there.

-This suffer speaks their native language with a foreign accent.
-It’s a rare disorder that usually strikes after a major head injury, or any injury that affects the brain’s nuclei of speech.
+The people who suffer from this syndrome speak their native language with a foreign accent.
+It’s a rare disorder that usually manifests after a major head injury or any injury that affects the brain’s speech nuclei.

-This is characterized by sympathy and loyalty that is felt by a kidnapped person toward their abductor.
+It’s characterized by sympathy and loyalty that a kidnapped person feels toward their abductor.
 It has been described in cases of kidnapping, rape, child abuse, spousal abuse, and more.

 Curiously, this syndrome received its name after a bank robbery in Stockholm (Sweden) in 1973.
 The hostages were so attached to their kidnappers that many refused to even testify against them.

 This is the opposite of Stockholm syndrome.
-Here, the hostages end up eliciting sympathy from their captors, who succumb to their desires and needs.
+The hostages end up eliciting sympathy from their captors, who succumb to their desires and needs.
 It’s possible that this reaction emerges from feelings of guilt and moral indecision on the part of the kidnappers.

-The name is derived from a hostage situation at the Japanese Embassy in Lima (Peru).
-Fourteen members of the Tupac Amaru Revolutionary Movement held hundreds of hostages for several days, including diplomats and the military.
-But over time, the hostages were freed by their attackers as they began to understand the situation they had created.
+The name came from a hostage situation at the Japanese Embassy in Lima (Peru).
+Fourteen members of the Tupac Amaru Revolutionary Movement held hundreds of people hostage for several days, including diplomats and the military.

-This usually happens when they see a particularly beautiful or exaggerated piece of artwork concentrated in a single area.
-You could give the same label to a person’s extreme response when confronted with immense beauty in the natural world.
-Usually the experience is limited and the affected individuals don’t need more intervention than minimal support measures.
+This usually happens when they see a particularly beautiful or exaggerated piece of artwork.
+Usually, the experience is limited and the affected individuals don’t need more intervention than minimal support measures.

-This syndrome is characterized by extreme neglect, social isolation, apathy, and the compulsive collection of rubbish.
-It’s observed mainly in the elderly and is associated with progressive dementia.
-Let’s discuss some of the curious behavior of the man who gave a name to this disorder.
+Hoarding is characterized by extreme neglect, social isolation, apathy, and the compulsive collection of rubbish.
+It manifests mainly in the elderly and healthcare professionals associate it with progressive dementia.

-The disorders we’ve described in this article are only a few of the enormous list of amazing psychological disturbances that will leave you stunned.
+The disorders we’ve described in this article are only a few of the enormous list of amazing psychological disorders that will leave you stunned.
 We hope you enjoyed reading about them!